ArthurSonzogni/chromiumos-platform2/metrics/README.md

 *   `EnableMetrics` needs everything `AreMetricsEnabled` needs access to, plus write access to `/home/chronos/`.
 *   `DisableMetrics` needs write access to `/home/chronos/`.
+*   All `Send..ToUMA` functions must be able to access `/var/lib/metrics` and `/var/lib/metrics/uma-events.d`.
+Specifically, they need to be able to:
+      * Create `/var/lib/metrics/uma-events`.
+      * Write to `/var/lib/metrics/uma-events`, regardless of whether or not they created it.
+      * Create and write to files in `/var/lib/metrics/uma-events.d`.
+      * Exception: If a `MetricsWriter` is passed into the `MetricsLibrary` constructor, and `MetricsWriter::SetOutputFile()` was called, then the `MetricsLibrary` needs the ability to create and write to that output file instead.

+In all cases, these need to be the "real" files, not a namespaced shadow copy, if the functions are expected to work correctly.

 ## The Metrics Client: metrics_client